ASUOP A&E

 Super Bowl Watch Party Sticker

 Pacific Chopped, a cooking competition inspired by “Chopped”, was the first cooking competition the Arts & Entertainment department has hosted.
 Three rounds, all critiqued by a panel of judges, gave students the real taste of what the original show is like.
 When creating the main flyer, it was essential to create cooking motifs throughout.
 I “burned” the words within the cutting board on a busy kitchen table, much like what the contestants would be experiencing.
 Though trying to create a blend between cooking and the A&E brand was hard, I believe it was a great way to merge the two.
 Utilizing the brand font in a new, event-oriented way and keeping key assets the same created a seamless transition.
+The marketing resulted in a successful competition with over 70 attendees.

 Pacific Chopped